 - If you pick up your child from school turn off your vehicle while waiting.
 Idling your vehicle contributes harmful emissions to the atmosphere, while also wasting gas.

 - Familiarize yourself with what items can and can’t go into your blue bin.
 If your child is learning about recycling in school, being proactive about it in the home will help teach them as well.
-You can download a recycling guide to post on your fridge!
+Visit the Recyclepedia or download a recycling guide to post on your fridge!

 - Start a compost for food scraps at home.
-Composting is a great way to give nutrients back into our gardens and giving our food scraps a second purpose.
+Composting is a great way to give nutrients back into our gardens and give our food scraps a second purpose.

 - Does your child’s school have a recycling or a compost program in place?
 If not, ask their teachers if it’s possible to start one!
 Recycling happens in more places than just the home.